starrylive/math/README.md

 - Blockchain(HashTree and Cryptography)
 - Recommendations clustering search ranking and document filtering(Thoughts)
 - Natural language understanding and Digital image processing(Combined)

+## 1st week Review
+I find it a hard way to let my friend foucs on what I'm talking about.
+It looks like so boring just as when I learned math.
+Thanks to Mr.Shizhong, one of my favorate professor, once teached "Computer Networking", impressed me.
+I'd like to use his way to finish this study.

+## 2nd week Review
+this week, we finished an overview.
+It's interesting during the day.
+And I think this course or what we want is to get the concepts and applications of math rather than calculation.